 After the game has started is not allowed to use any papers or phones to analyse the game.

-If games are stopped or paused no analyses are allow.
+If games are stopped or paused no analyses are allowed.

 RENJU RULES SUMMARY

 The official Renju Rules can be found on Renju.net.
-This rules are simplified to hopefully help players to easier learn how to play a game of Renju.
+These rules are simplified to hopefully help players to easier learn how to play a game of Renju.